 Most guys are familiar with Slip-Joint or adjustable pliers.
 They’re a fine general-purpose set of pliers, but they’ve also rounded and stripped more fasteners than any other type of pliers in history.
-But it’s worth owning a set anyway, and Channellock’s are my favorite.
+But it’s worth owning a set anyway, and Channellock slip joint pliers are my favorite.

 If you’re going to be doing any electrical work at all, you need a pair of linesman pliers.
 These pliers have built-in blades that cut and strip wire (in the right hands), as well as hatched jaws that grab onto electrical box knock-outs and other small items.

 Some tradesmen even refer to them as “Kleins,” named after the electrical tool supply brand.
-Those are also my favorite brand, so be sure to check them out.
+Those are also my favorite brand and one of the best hand tool names in the business, so be sure to check them out.

 Needlenose pliers are a strange tool: there aren’t many uses for them, but when you need them, they’re the only tool that will do.
 Again, check out a pair from Channellock.

 Diagonal cutters also go by a far less politically correct name, but for our purposes, let’s keep it clean.
 These tools have sharpened edges for cutting through wire and softer metal.
-While not a necessity, they’re lighter and easier to cut with than a pair of linesman pliers, so they are worth having.
-Go with Klein again.
+While not essential tools, they’re lighter and easier to cut with than a pair of linesman pliers, so they are worth having.
+Go with Irwin Vise Grip for these.